bigskysoftware/htmx/www/essays/hypermedia-friendly-scripting.md

 find elsewhere.

-In cases like this, we advise pragmatism: if it is easy enough to wrap the JavaScript API that they provide to integrate with the DOM and to trigger events, then that is a good route to go to adapt them to a Hypermedia-Driven approach.
+In cases like this, we advise pragmatism: if it is easy enough to wrap the JavaScript API that they provide to integrate with the DOM and to trigger events, then that is a good route to go to adapt it to a Hypermedia-Driven approach.

 But, if not, and if there are no good alternatives, then use the JavaScript library as it is designed.